Jasmit22/LibraryInventory/README.md

 - Username: user
 - Password: password

-Once you have access to the system, you skip to the Walkthroughs that are found later in the README
+Once you have access to the system, skip to the Walkthroughs that are found later in the README

 ## Or use the instructions below to run the application on your local device: